-20 years ago Peckham was more likely to be associated with Del Boy and Only Fools And Horses rather than cool, quirky London.
-But today the area’s one of south London’s coolest, helped by the thriving art scene and gentrification.
-There’s the infamous Franks, a rooftop bar in a car park, the indie store scene around Bellenden Road, endless chic cafes (that do brunch, the true mark of success) and best of all, it feels like a community.
+A couple of decades ago, Peckham was more likely to be associated with Del Boy and Only Fools And Horses than cool, quirky London.
+But today the area’s one of South London’s coolest neighbourhoods, helped by the thriving art scene.
+There’s the infamous Franks, a rooftop bar in a car park, the indie-store scene around Bellenden Road, endless chic cafés and, best of all, it feels like a community.

-For a neighbourhood that’s somehow avoided all Tube and Overground links, old Stokey persists in being the grown up version of Dalston – it’s where club kids move onto to have their actual kids, helped by indie boozers, posh pizza parlours, underground cocktails bars and some of the best charity shop shopping in London.
+For a neighbourhood that’s somehow avoided all tube and overground links, old Stokey persists in being the grown-up version of Dalston; it’s where ‘cool kids’ move on to have their own kids.
+The area’s reputation is helped by indie boozers, posh pizza parlours, underground cocktails bars and some of the best charity-shop shopping in London.
 It even has its own literary festival.

-Gone are the all night raves in train yards of King’s Cross.
-What has replaced them is a hub of galleries, make and do cafes, multinational headquarters for brands like The Guardian and Google and a commitment to open space and community gardens.
-There’s a natural pond to swim in and you’ve got some of the best transport links anywhere in London.
+Gone are the all-night raves in the train yards of King’s Cross.
+What has replaced them is a hub of galleries and cafés, multinational headquarters for brands like The Guardian and Google and a commitment to open space and community gardens.
+All of that plus some of the best transport links anywhere in London.

-Once derided as the maligned edge of London, Walthamstow has benefitted from Hackney’s extortionate house prices, as people who need more than a box to live in pick up and move to this creative, trendy neighbourhood.
-There are community festivals, neon light museum, God’s Own Junkyard, arts festivals and a thriving support network for new artists in the area.
-You’ve got Epping Forest and Hackney Marshes on your doorstep for when you need a countryside fix but you can be in Oxford St in half an hour.
+In recent years, Walthamstow has benefitted from Hackney’s extortionate house prices, as people who need more than a box to live in pick up and move to this creative, trendy neighbourhood.
+There are a number of community and arts festivals and a thriving support network for new artists in the area.
+Best of all is God’s Own Junkyard, a homage to all things neon.
+You’ve got Epping Forest and Hackney Marshes on your doorstep for when you need a countryside fix but you can still be on Oxford Street in half an hour.

-Where do British pop stars move to when they want leafy streets and big houses but still want to tear up central London?
+Where do British pop stars move when they want leafy streets and big houses but still want to tear up central London?
 Kensal Rise.
-In between Ladbroke Grove and Queen’s Park, Kensal Rise does posh north London to a tee but then brings it back down again with punk rock pubs, indie cinemas (The Lexi is thought to be one of London’s best) and celeb friendly bar/club, Paradise by Kensal Green.
+In between Ladbroke Grove and Queen’s Park, Kensal Rise does posh North London to a tee but then brings it back down to earth with punk-rock pubs, indie cinemas (The Lexi is thought to be one of London’s best) and the celeb-friendly bar Paradise by Kensal Green.

-You can’t have a cool list of London neighbourhoods without Hackney Wick.
+You can’t have a list of London’s coolest neighbourhoods without mentioning Hackney Wick.
 The more arty sister to Hackney, the Wick is a burgeoning collection of warehouses strung along Regent’s Canal and the Olympic Park site.
-Over the last decade, it’s become a hive of craft breweries like Crate, art galleries, club spaces like Shapes, restaurants and home to the slasher generation, for example gin distiller slash actress, or tech guru slash activist.
-It is, however, one of the nicest areas to spend a summer day – watching the barges chug up and down the canal whilst sipping an East London made gin.
+Over the last decade, it’s become a hive of craft breweries, art galleries, club spaces and restaurants, and is home to the ‘slash’ generation: gin distiller slash actress, for example, or tech guru slash activist.
+Hackney Wick is one of the nicest areas to spend a summer day, watching the barges chug up and down the canal whilst sipping an East-London-made gin.